cesanta/mongoose/UserManual.md

 Notes:

-- jni stands for Java Native Interface.
+- `jni` stands for Java Native Interface.
 Read up on Android NDK if you want to know how to interact with the native C functions of mongoose in Android Java applications.
-- Download android-sdk for the adb tool.
 - TODO: A Java application that interacts with the native binary or a shared library.